Oswestry, Ellesmere and Whitchurch Railway: Authorisation

 The Oswestry, Ellesmere and Whitchurch Railway Bill went to the 1861 session of Parliament; it was supported by the LNWR and strenuously opposed by the GWR.
-Fierce argument raged in the committee stages over the advantages of other rival schemes, but it was the OE&WR Act that was passed on 1 August 1861; a GWR alternative was rejected.
-However the OE&WR Act stipulated that work was only to start on the Ellesmere to Whitchurch section: the continuation from Ellesmere to Oswestry was to be suspended until 1 September 1862, under a clause inserted by the Lords, which hoped for a reconciliation with the GWR to see if a scheme could be developed to link Ellesmere, Oswestry, Ruabon and Shrewsbury.
-Share capital of £150,000 was authorised. £18,000 had already been expended on the Parliamentary battle.
+Fierce argument raged in the committee stages over the advantages of other rival schemes, but it was the Oswestry, Ellesmere and Whitchurch Railway Act 1861 (24 & 25 Vict. c. ccxxiii) that was passed on 1 August 1861; a GWR alternative was rejected.
+However the act stipulated that work was only to start on the Ellesmere to Whitchurch section: the continuation from Ellesmere to Oswestry was to be suspended until 1 September 1862, under a clause inserted by the Lords, which hoped for a reconciliation with the GWR to see if a scheme could be developed to link Ellesmere, Oswestry, Ruabon and Shrewsbury.
+Share capital of £150,000 was authorised. £18,000 had already been expended on the parliamentary battle.

-The OE&WR communicated with the GWR on 31 October 1861 offering cooperation in building junctions at Whittington, where their lines crossed, as a move towards the Parliamentary desire for full cooperation, but the GWR rebuffed the move.
-Construction work started on 4 September, but when Savin and Company asked for £10,000 to reimburse their outlay on Parliamentary expenses, the cost of buying land and carrying out preliminary works, the OE&WR had no money to meet this debt.
+The OE&WR communicated with the GWR on 31 October 1861 offering cooperation in building junctions at Whittington, where their lines crossed, as a move towards the parliamentary desire for full cooperation, but the GWR rebuffed the move.
+Construction work started on 4 September, but when Savin and Company asked for £10,000 to reimburse their outlay on parliamentary expenses, the cost of buying land and carrying out preliminary works, the OE&WR had no money to meet this debt.
 The company had to ask the Oswestry and Newtown Railway to make the payment, taking OE&WR shares in exchange.
 The process was repeated only a month later when Savin was due more money.

-Once again mineowners and others in the Wrexham and Mold areas agitated for a branch connecting to the line, and the OE&WR company obtained Parliamentary powers for a line from Bettisfield to Wem on 7 August 1862, but this was never built.
+Once again mineowners and others in the Wrexham and Mold areas agitated for a branch connecting to the line, and the OE&WR company obtained powers for a line from Bettisfield to Wem in the Oswestry, Ellesmere and Whitchurch Railway (Extension) Act 1862 (25 & 26 Vict. c. ccxviii) on 7 August 1862, but this was never built.